billwear/maas-rad/historical-release-notes-835.md

 **YUI finally dropped in favour of AngularJS**

--   MAAS has now fully dropped the use of [YUI](https://en.wikipedia.org/wiki/YUI_Library) for the web UI.
+-   MAAS has now fully dropped the use of [YUI (external link)](https://en.wikipedia.org/wiki/YUI_Library) for the web UI.
 The final sections using this were the Settings and login pages.
 Both have now been transitioned to use AngularJS instead.

 **Vanilla framework upgrade**